 Curious backyard visitor.

-Another curious backyard visitor comes to check out that wire strung up between the trees.
+Another curious backyard visitor comes to check out that wire strung up between my trees.

 I've been saying for some time that I would work 100 countries before considering an upgrade to my antenna system but I've had a change of heart , at least for now.
 I get tremendous satisfaction when I can get my signal heard with 100 watts and a dipole antenna.
 It still gives me a sense of wonder to be able to work a station on the other side of the world with such a simple setup.
 I don't know that I would get the same satisfaction with a beam antenna running 1.5 kW.